Rough sound waves in $3D$ compressible Euler flow with vorticity: Introduction and overview of the main results

-where throughout, $\upepsilon^{iab}$ denotes the fully antisymmetric symbol normalized by $\upepsilon_{123}=1$.
+where throughout, $\upepsilon^{iab}$ denotes the fully antisymmetric symbol normalized by $\upepsilon^{123}=1$.

-We will derive estimates for the specific vorticity and entropy gradient vectorfield featured in the next definition.
+We will derive estimates for the \emph{specific vorticity} and \emph{entropy gradient}, which are vectorfields featured in the next definition.
 These variables solve equations with a favorable structure and thus play a key role in our analysis.